 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).
 Read the full disclosure policy here.

-These best museums in Paris, come after the Musée du Louvre and the Musée d’Orsay.
+These best museums in Paris, come after the Musée du Louvre and the Musée d’Orsay, two essential Paris experiences.

-Museums in Paris.
+Best museums in Paris.
 They are synonymous with a rich and varied trip to the City of Light.
-There are more museums in Paris than you could ever imagine.
+There are more museums in Paris (over 130) than you could ever imagine.
 And new ones keep popping up, like the first one on my “Best Museums in Paris” list.

 The Musée du Louvre and the Musée d’Orsay should top your list.
-These are without a doubt, two of the best Paris museums.
-Don’t overdo your stay in these very popular and crowded Paris museums.
-Gauge your timing.
-Plan what you most want to see.
+These are without a doubt, two of the best museums in Paris.

-Strolling through museums in Paris opens the mind, feeds the soul, awakens the creative spirit within and launches great conversation.
-Here are 15 best museums in Paris to consider adding to your itinerary.
+Strolling through any of these best museums in Paris opens the mind, feeds the soul, awakens the creative spirit within and launches great conversation.

 1. Bourse De Commerce – Pinault Collection